Reader Edition

 Trump Envoys Head to Pakistan as Iran Faces Pressure to Abandon Nuclear Ambitions

-Jared Kushner and Steve Witkoff travel to Islamabad to test Tehran's willingness to end its nuclear program and regional aggression.
+Jared Kushner and Steve Witkoff travel to Islamabad to test Tehran's willingness to negotiate as the U.S. maintains a firm stance on regional security.

 (From left to right): Jared Kushner, US President Donald Trump's son-in-law, and US special envoy Steve Witkoff.
 Photo: 12 April 2026